axel-op/docker-labels-retriever/README.md

 # Docker labels retriever

-This action retrieves the values of [labels from the metadata of an image](https://docs.docker.com/config/labels-custom-metadata/) on Docker Hub or GitHub Packages by calling the Docker API.
+This action retrieves the values of [labels from the metadata of an image](https://docs.docker.com/config/labels-custom-metadata/) on Docker Hub, GitHub Packages or Google Container Registry, by calling the Docker API.
 The image isn't actually pulled so it's very fast.

 ## Usage